MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-process.md

 The Microsoft Teams UI Kit can help you develop an effective Teams app in the shortest amount of time.
 The UI kit has everything you see in these docs related to Teams app design and much more, including extensive examples and variations.

-The UI kit also has pre-built templates and components that you can grab and modify as needed, so you can spend more time designing the best user experience instead of creating a form yourself.
+The UI kit also has pre-built templates and components that you can copy and modify as needed, so you can spend more time designing the best user experience instead worrying about what a button should look like.

 > [!TIP]
 > **Is the UI kit for me?** If you have any part in creating a Teams app, yes.
 Understanding how to craft a Teams app is not only helpful to designers but product managers, developers using IDEs, and makers building with low-code tools (such as the Microsoft Power Platform).